 Sample Sales are a Dream

 In case you're not familiar with the term, a sample sale is when the sample pieces from a particular line are sold at discounted price.
 This almost always includes mid-range to high-end designers, from Seven Jeans to Chloe, and discounts can go as high as 80% off.
 These special sales usually take place in big cities such as Los Angeles and New York.
 In LA, for example, the designer showrooms at the California Mart hold sample sales on the last Friday of every month.
 Boutiques and lofts often hold their own sample sales as well.

 Now that I have you drooling, you're probably wondering how to find these sales.
-Aside from the California Mart, sites such as DailyCandy.com and PlanetLuLu.com will update you as soon as a sample sale is being held in your area by simply signing up with them.
+Aside from the California Mart, apps such as ShopDrop will update you as soon as a sample sale is being held in your area.
 But be prepared when you attend one of these; the other shoppers are just as dead set on getting a good deal as you are.
 Because quantities are limited, you'll want to show up before the doors even open.
 Hold on to anything you want to buy because sample sale shoppers are notorious for snatching the potential purchases of others.
 Often times, dressing rooms aren't available, so wear a pair of fitted shorts and a tank top underneath your clothes, and be prepared to change in the store with everyone else.
 Most importantly, bring plenty of cash!
 Many sample sales don't accept credit cards or checks.

 To make a long story short, you don't need to have the last name Hilton to be a fashionista.
 Your look can stay up to date with a little bit of creativity, time, and most importantly your basic sense of style.

 Kimberly Lawson is a current fashion student, as well a freelance writer.
 She has merged her passions for technology, entertainment and fashion, with her skills as a writer for a perfect mix.

 Take the Next Step